 notesto accompany the text of the essay.

-This page copyright © 2016 by Patrick Mooney.
-This HTML file was last updated 22 August 2016 (last change: initial posting).
+This page copyright © 2016–17 by Patrick Mooney.
+This HTML file was last updated 13 April 2017 (last change: small edits for clarity).
 Short link to this page: https://is.gd/douchebag_brainwaves.